RULES

 NEW for the 2026 Season: Photogenic Feedback Access

-Beginning in 2026, Photogenic feedback will be available immediately following the event through the Parent Portal under each dancer’s Profile.
+Beginning in 2026, Photogenic feedback will be available immediately following the event through the Photogenic Portal under each dancer’s Profile.
 Parents can log in to view in-depth critiques provided directly by the Photogenic Judge, including both positive observations and constructive feedback designed to support artistic growth.

 This new feature offers greater insight into the judging process, and we are excited to provide dancers with meaningful, accessible feedback as part of the enhanced ID Photogenic experience.